-Asset Based Credit Facility
+Asset Based Credit Facility and Term Loan Facilities

-In August 2011, Restoration Hardware, Inc., along with its Canadian subsidiary, Restoration Hardware Canada, Inc., entered into a credit agreement with Bank of America, N.A., as administrative agent, and certain other lenders.
-On June 28, 2017, Restoration Hardware, Inc. entered into an eleventh amended and restated credit agreement among Restoration Hardware, Inc., Restoration Hardware Canada, Inc., various subsidiaries of RH named therein as borrowers or guarantors, the lenders party thereto and Bank of America, N.A. as administrative agent and collateral agent (the "credit agreement").
-The credit agreement has a revolving line of credit with availability of up to \$600.0 million, of which \$10.0 million is available to Restoration Hardware Canada, Inc., and includes a \$200.0 million accordion feature under which the revolving line of credit may be expanded by agreement of the parties from \$600.0 million to up to \$800.0 million if and to the extent the lenders revise their credit commitments to encompass a larger facility.
-In addition, the credit agreement established an \$80.0 million LILO term loan facility which was repaid in full in June 2018.
-As a result of the repayment, we incurred a \$0.5 million loss on extinguishment of debt in the nine months ended November 3, 2018, which represents the acceleration of amortization of debt issuance costs.
+On June 28, 2017, Restoration Hardware, Inc. entered into an eleventh amended and restated credit agreement (the "Credit Agreement") among Restoration Hardware, Inc., Restoration Hardware Canada, Inc., various subsidiaries of RH named therein as borrowers or guarantors, the lenders party thereto and Bank of America, N.A. as administrative agent and collateral agent ("First Lien Administrative Agent").
+The Credit Agreement has a revolving line of credit with initial availability of up to \$600.0 million, of which \$10.0 million is available to Restoration Hardware Canada, Inc., and includes a \$200.0 million accordion feature under which the revolving line of credit may be expanded by agreement of the parties from \$600.0 million to up to \$800.0 million if and to the extent the lenders, whether existing lenders or new lenders, agree to increase their credit commitments.
+In addition, the Credit Agreement established an \$80.0 million last in, last out ("LILO") term loan facility.
+The Credit Agreement has a maturity date of June 28, 2022.

+In June 2018, we repaid the LILO term loan in full.
+As a result of the repayment, we incurred a \$0.5 million loss on extinguishment of debt in fiscal 2018, which represents the acceleration of amortization of debt issuance costs.
 We did not incur any prepayment penalties upon the early extinguishment of the LILO term loan.

-On June 12, 2018, Restoration Hardware, Inc. entered into a First Amendment (the "First Amendment") to the credit agreement.
-The First Amendment (i) changes the credit agreement's definition of "Eligible In-Transit Inventory" to clarify the requirements to be fulfilled by the borrowers with respect to such in-transit inventory, and (ii) clarifies that no Default or Event of Default was caused by any prior non-compliance with such requirements with respect to in-transit inventory.
+On June 12, 2018, Restoration Hardware, Inc. entered into a First Amendment to the Credit Agreement (the "First Amendment").
+The First Amendment (a) changed the Credit Agreement's definition of "Eligible In-Transit Inventory" to clarify the requirements to be fulfilled by the borrowers with respect to such in-transit inventory, and (b) clarified that no default or event of default was caused by any prior non-compliance with such requirements with respect to in-transit inventory.
 Eligible In-Transit Inventory consists of inventory being shipped from vendor locations outside of the United States.
-Qualifying in-transit inventory is included within the borrowing base for eligible collateral for purposes of determining the amount of borrowing available to borrowers under the credit agreement.
+Qualifying in-transit inventory is included within the borrowing base for eligible collateral for purposes of determining the amount of borrowing available to borrowers under the Credit Agreement.

-On November 23, 2018, Restoration Hardware, Inc. entered into a Consent and Second Amendment (the "Second Amendment") to the credit agreement.
-The Second Amendment includes certain clarifying changes to among other things: (a) address the processing of payments from insurance proceeds in connection with casualty or other insured losses with respect to property or assets of a Loan Party, and (b) add an additional category of permitted restricted payment to allow the lead borrower to make annual restricted payments of up to \$3 million per fiscal year to cover payments of certain administrative and other obligations of RH in the ordinary course of business.
+On November 23, 2018, Restoration Hardware, Inc. entered into a Consent and Second Amendment to the Credit Agreement (the "Second Amendment").
+The Second Amendment included certain clarifying changes to, among other things: (a) address the processing of payments from insurance proceeds in connection with casualty or other insured losses with respect to property or assets of a Loan Party, and (b) add an additional category of permitted restricted payment to allow the lead borrower to make annual restricted payments of up to \$3 million per fiscal year to cover payments of certain administrative and other obligations of RH in the ordinary course of business.